dnkorte/12mm_hex_wheel_adaptor/README.md

 </h1>

 The RC (Radio Control) cars and truck hobbiest market has made be-zillions of tires/wheels available in various sizes, styles, and materials.
-Just go to Amazon or wherever your favorite hobby store to find a huge variety.
+Just go to Amazon or  your favorite hobby store to find a huge variety.
 The industry has a pretty standard mounting configuration which is based on a 12mm hex nut.
 The wheels have a "socket" to hold the 12mm nut, and most RC vehicles have axles (or axle adaptors) that will fit to those nuts.
 Typically the wheels attach to the 12mm nut by means of a screw at wheel center.

 This project creates 3d-printable hub adaptors that mate those 12mm hex nuts to typical motor shafts used in hobby robotics -- 4mm, 5mm, and 6mm round shafts, as well as the common TT motor flattened shaft.